metabase/metabase/docs/administration-guide/10-getting-started-guide.md

 ![Finished Guide](images/gsg/finished-guide.png)

 Clicking on the title of an item you've included in your guide will take you to the item itself.
 Clicking on `Learn more` will take you to a more detailed entry about that item so you can explore it and related items in more detail.

-NOTE: You'll also notice that the left navigation bar is gone now — that's because the links that it contained are now contextualized within the guide itself.